2025 Japanese House of Councillors election: Unrealized motions of no-confidence

 Leader of the Opposition and CDP leader Yoshihiko Noda stated during a press conference on 21 March that his party would "comprehensively determine" whether to submit a no-confidence motion, suggesting that the scandal alone could not lead to submission.
 Earlier that month, The Asahi Shimbun reported that the CDP had shifted towards a "wait and see" tactic instead of pressuring Ishiba to step down immediately, likely to avoid a simple change in leaders that could play to the LDP's advantage ahead of the election.

-DPP leader Yuichiro Tamaki said on 17 that his party would "consider a range of options" including a no-confidence motion in dealing with the scandal; he encouraged Ishiba should testify in front of the Ethics Committee.
+DPP leader Yuichiro Tamaki said on 17 March that his party would "consider a range of options" including a no-confidence motion in dealing with the scandal; he encouraged Ishiba should testify in front of the Ethics Committee.

 Ishin's co-leader Seiji Maehara later told the Sankei Shimbun in an exclusive interview that the party could vote in favor of a no-confidence motion, stating that "everything is on the table" despite the party's cooperation with the LDP on the annual budget.

 Tamaki later encouraged the CDP to seriously consider proposing a no-confidence motion against the government if its policies did not align with "national interests."

 After tariffs were announced by the Trump administration in the United States, the CDP said they would temporarily cease pursuing political scandals during Diet deliberation to instead work with the government on responding to tariffs, with Noda saying he would use the leaders' debate in April for such discussions.

 In June, Yukio Edano of the CDP said he was opposed to submitting a no-confidence motion, as there had yet to be discussions on an alternative to the LDP-Komeito government.